Forget Clean Makeup. The Clean Manicure Is Invading London Salons

 By now you've probably seen the 'clean girl' makeup trend all over TikTok.
 With an enormous 783.8 million views and counting, the beauty movement consists of a mix of neutral shades on glowing skin, lending a highly sculpted yet barely there finish.
-With so many beauty enthusiasts giving the easy, natural makeup vibe a go ahead of summer, it didn't take long for the trend to make its way onto our nails.
+With so many beauty enthusiasts giving the easy, natural makeup vibe a go, it didn't take long for the trend to make its way onto our nails.

 Enter: the 'clean girl' aesthetic, nail edition.